Customizing an automation rule or web action output email

 Customizing email subject and message

-For example, to add to the email subject or message additional user or manager information use the following variables:
+Refer to the following examples to add to the email subject or message an additional user:

 Examples